-Even if a person did not take the overt action, he or she can still be charged with conspiracy.
-Under federal law, it is enough that a defendant knowingly joined a conspiracy in which use of the mail or electronic communication could have furthered the conspiracy and that at least one of the parties involved took an overt action.
-In fact, once a defendant’s participation in a conspiracy has officially been established, the defendant will be considered guilty of any acts committed by his or her alleged partners, even if the overt act failed.
+Even if a person did not take the overt action, they can still be charged with conspiracy.
+Under federal law, it is enough that a defendant knowingly joined a conspiracy in which use of the mail or electronic communication could have furthered the conspiracy, and that at least one of the parties involved took an overt action.
+In fact, once a defendant’s participation in a conspiracy has officially been established, the defendant will be considered guilty of any acts committed by their alleged partners, even if the overt act failed.
 It is also not necessary for someone alleged to be a co-conspirator to know the rest of the conspirators in order to be considered part of the group.

 Conspiracy to commit wire and mail fraud is usually tried at the federal level.
 Unfortunately, this means that those who are convicted of federal conspiracy to commit fraud face much harsher punishments, as a convicted defendant could be required to pay fines of up to $250,000 and spend up to 20 years in prison.

 Being convicted of a conspiracy to commit fraud can result in punishments as severe as if the individual had actually committed the fraudulent act.
 With so much at stake, it is critical for those who have been charged with this type of crime to speak with a dedicated wire and mail fraud attorney who can protect their interests.

 Wire fraud is similar to mail fraud because the goal is to obtain property, services, or money illegally without benefiting the consumer.
 It differs from mail fraud because it is done via the telephone or on electronic communication such as email, a fax, a phone call, a text message, or the use of the internet.